18F/uswds-jekyll/pages/guide/Ceres_RStudio_Server_User_Guide.md

 ## macOS / Linux / Windows + Windows PowerShell users

-1. Enter the use a new macOS/Linux terminal window and enter the SSH command listed in the job script output file.
+1. Open a **new** macOS/Linux terminal window or a **new** Windows PowerShell window and enter the SSH command listed in the job script output file.
 In this example:
 ```
 ssh -N -L 8787:ceres14-compute-3-eth.scinet.local:44200 jane.user@ceres.scinet.usda.gov
 ```